 - Tank tops.
 The two super-cute floral print tanks at the top of my packing list have a secret surprise – they’re tulip back too!
 That means you’ll get great ventilation when the temps get hot.

 - Base layer tanks.
 Always required.
 You know this already from this packing list for long-term travel.
 And this one for San Francisco.

 - Accessories.
 You definitely need a Panama Hat, especially if you’re cruising through the Panama Canal, as I did.
-Cute sunglasses like this floral pair (or more conservative black pair) are also important to protect your eyes.
+Sunglasses are also important to protect your eyes.
 Finally, some funky Jamaican earrings will really give you a Caribbean vibe.

 - Skirt.
 A light skirt goes a long way on a Caribbean cruise.
 You can cover up at the pool, or head into port wearing something comfortable in the heat.
 This pleated pink skirt is perfect for port stops like Cartagena, Colombia with all its colorful walls.

 - Day bag.
 You’ll need a bag to throw your sunscreen, sandals, and wallet in for sea days spent on the Lido deck.
 This adorable sloth bag makes me want to head straight back to Costa Rica!

 - Full-length dress.
 You’ll want to pack a full-length dress for formal dinner nights aboard the ship.
 This one from Awesome21 is affordable and rolls up super small.